 Mother’s Day activities don’t have to be fancy or complex.
 Here’s one that will let your mom enjoy the spring day and the literal fruits of your adventure.
 Take in the cheerful feel and colorful displays of a local farmers market, then head home to snack on fresh fruit or incorporate from-the-farm veggies into a dinner you cook for Mom.
 Want to give her a gift to go with the fantastic day?
 There’s still time!
 Just grab one of these last-minute Mother’s Day gifts.

 Visit a museum

-She taught you how to tie your shoes and about the birds and the bees, and there’s a good chance she guided you through your favorite museums as a kid.
-Return the favor by spending the day at her favorite museum, pointing out priceless classics, discussing modern art, or gawking at the dinosaurs you were so taken with years ago.
+She showed you how to tie your shoes and taught you about the birds and the bees, and there’s a good chance she guided you through your favorite museums as a kid.
+Return the favor by spending the day at her favorite museum, pointing out priceless classics, discussing modern art or gawking at the dinosaurs you were so taken with years ago.

 Raise a glass

 Thoughtful toasts need not be reserved for weddings.
 Speaking from the heart and sharing feelings can make any occasion feel special.
 So this Mother’s Day, start the meal by toasting your mom in all her selfless, caring glory.
 Not sure what to say?
 Start with one of these mom quotes.

 Take a break from ordering in and instead set up a pizza-making station with topping options like cheese, pepperoni, green peppers, olives, broccoli and more.
 You’ll all have fun while crafting your pies, and Mom can get plenty of those vegetables she was always piling on your plate.

 Volunteering to help in your community is a win all around.
 Strengthen your shared bond by spending time giving to others.